eclipse/buildship/docs/development/Setup.md

 _org.eclipse.buildship.ui.test_ and choose _Run As >> JUnit Plug-In-Test_ (not as a _JUnit Test_!) since
 the run configurations are saved.
 Individual tests can be run the same way.

+If you encounter a problem with the UI plug-in when running isolated tests in Eclipse from _org.eclipse.buildship.core.test_, right click on the test you wish to run and choose _Run As >> Run Configurations..._.
+Next, select the _Plug-ins_ tab.
+Click on the drop-down box beside the text that says _'Launch with:'_ and select _'plug-ins selected below only'_.
+In the _Plug-ins_ box, deselect the _org.eclipse.buildship.ui_ plugin.
+The test should now run.

 ## Enabling Tracing

 Tracing can be enabled in the _Tracing_ tab of the _Run Configurations..._ dialog.